databricks/databricks-sql-nodejs/docs/readme.md

 });
 ```

-For testing, you can use docker images from this repository.
-How to set up a testing environment described here: [.docker](/.docker/).

 ## HiveDriver

 The core of the library is [HiveDriver](/lib/hive/HiveDriver.ts).
 It is the facade for [TCLIService.thrift](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift) methods.
 You can use it directly following the [example](/examples/driver.js).